DickyAdi/llama_medical_cs/README.md

 ## Prompt template modification
 While developing the project, the LLM's tool calling is not really that good.
 After some research in the internet, i found [this](https://github.com/ollama/ollama/issues/6127#issuecomment-2264291170)

+## Things To-Do in the future

+ - ~~Initiate github repo~~
+ - Refactor and make the code look cleaner and easier to work with.
+ - Proper code comment documentation
+ - Docker it!

+If you have something in mind with this list, feel free to open up an [issue](https://github.com/DickyAdi/llama_medical_cs/issues)